masher92/UKCP18/CatchmentAnalysis/ReadMe.md

   <img src="Figs/AllCatchments/Runoff/VsCatchmentDescriptors/BFIHOSTvsUvR_Diff_Summer.PNG" width="230"  />
   <img src="Figs/AllCatchments/Runoff/VsCatchmentDescriptors/BFIHOSTvsUvR_Diff_Winter.PNG" width="230"  />
 <p align="center">  <p align="center">

+There is a weak positive correlation between the difference in peak flow between summer and winter and BFIHOST, for models both with and without and urban component.
+This means that catchments with a higher BFIHOST value (e.g. more permeable) have a greater difference between peak flow from summer and winter storms.
+There is no clear correlation between BFIHOST and the difference in peak flow between a model with and without and urban component.

 #### Steepness
 Across all return periods, the mean difference